allegro/blog/_posts/2021-11-12-choose-your-skills.md

 * Attitude
 * Product knowledge

-Each part has a list of skills, which has an extensive description.
+Each part has a list of skills, each with an extensive description.
 For example, one of the descriptions of technical knowledge looked like this:

-* You know your technological stack very well (systems, applications, languages, tools) Having a given technical problem you know what your technological abilities are, and you know how to use them to achieve your goal.
+* You know your technological stack very well (systems, applications, languages, tools).
+Having a technical problem to solve, you know what your technological abilities are, and you know how to use them to achieve your goal.

 I rated each skill on a scale of 1 to 5.
 Ideally, I would like each skill to be close to a 5.
-If I rated myself somewhere at a 4 and my leader rated me a 3, during calibration, I found out that the requirements for that skill were different from I thought.
+If I rated myself somewhere at a 4 and my leader rated me a 3, during calibration, I found out that the requirements for that skill were different from what I thought.
 He said, there were things I hadn’t used yet.
 To have a 4 at this point I need to know them e.g. Cassandra database.
 With that I learned the first relevant requirement that I didn’t know about.
-After the whole process of gathering requirements in this way, I already knew what I needed to work on.
+After the whole process of gathering requirements this way, I already knew what I needed to work on.
 Now all I had to do was select a few of them and start working.
-But how to choose those requirements, which I will implement with passion and actually do them well?
+But how to choose these requirements, which I will implement with passion and actually do them well?

 ## How to choose skills to improve?